verach3n/Optimizing-Rodinia-Benchmarks-with-Nvidia-Libraries/README.md

 ## File Structure

-This project consists of the following files and directories:
+This project mainly consists of the following files and directories:

 - cuBLAS: This directory contains the source code for the project.
   - gaussian: